-Walking away from Gimmelwald and into the valley takes you to a local fire spot with a well maintained wood pile and pit.
+Walking away from Gimmelwald and into Lauterbrunnen Valley.
+You go past a local fire spot with a well maintained wood pile and pit.
 It sits next to a raging river and high above you have glaciers looking down on you all the time feeding the torrent.

-Finding a suitable spot to camp took a little longer as there were plenty of flat grassy areas to choose from but I settled with a little glade with a large flat rock I could use to light a fire on as at 1600m it would be getting cold later.
+Finding a suitable spot to camp took a little longer as there were plenty of flat grassy areas to choose from.
+I settled with a little glade with a large flat rock.
+I could use to light a fire on as at 1600m it would be getting cold later.

-Rolling back the moss that covered the rock meant I could leave as small a trace as possible when it came to strike camp the next day as the moss can simply be rolled back over the stone.
+Rolling back the moss that covered the rock meant I could leave as small a trace as possible.
+Consequently when it came to strike camp the next day as the moss can simply be rolled back over the stone.